The Best Milk Products for Diabetes, Cholesterol, and Digestion

 Our series of superfoods from different food groups have so far covered the superstars from the group of starchy grains, starchy vegetables, fruits, and vegetables.
 Today, it’s time for several dairy foods that stand out from the rest.

-You should know that some dairy products are not good options for people with diabetes as they can be high in fat and saturated fats.
+Some dairy products are not good options for those with diabetes as they can be high in fat and saturated fats.
 That’s why it’s helpful to know which of them are the healthiest options.

-Here are the two best milk products for everyone, especially for people with diabetes.
+Here are the two best milk products for everyone, especially for those with diabetes.

 Nowadays, there are numerous varieties of yogurt to choose from, such as with added fiber or with a chocolate flavor.